secwall/dotfiles/README.md

 inputrc - identical on desktop and servers

-conkyrc - conky config (on top panel of fluxbox)

-fluxbox - directory with fluxbox config files
+awesome - directory with awesome config files

 xinitrc - xinit config for desktop